Security hologram: Dot matrix

 These holograms have a maximum resolution of 10 micrometers per optical element and are produced on specialized machines making forgery difficult and expensive.
 To design optical elements, several algorithms are used to shape scattered radiation patterns.

 Flip flop

 Flip-flop hologram master origination is a technique used to produce holograms that display flip-flop effect.
-They are produced used 2D/3D master shooting system.
+They are produced with a 2D/3D master shooting system.
 This two channel effect of 2D/3D holograms displays two different images from different angles.
 These holograms are often fabricated using supreme quality material.
 The final master obtained from this flip-flop mastering technique are used to manufacture holograms which gives flip-flop effects.
 Having an excellent blend of 2D/3D and flipping images offers holographic images an excellent depth and a dazzling appeal.

 Electron-beam lithography

 These types of holograms are created using highly sophisticated and very expensive electron-beam lithography systems.
 This kind of technology allows the creation of surface holograms with a resolution of up to 0.1 micrometers (254,000 dpi).
 This technique requires development of various algorithms for designing optical elements that shapes scattered radiation patterns.
 This type of hologram offers features like the viewing of four lasers at a single point, 2D/3D raster text, switch effects, 3D effects, concealed images, laser readable text and true color images.

 The various kinds of features possible in security holograms are mentioned below: